 In highly regulated industries like healthcare, finance, and government, compliance is a critical part of doing business.
 Customers require robust protection of their systems and data, and the onus is on service providers to keep abreast of all guidance and regulations.

-The latest compliance framework released by the Department of Defense (DoD) is the Cybersecurity Maturity Model Certification (CMMC), an effort to implement cybersecurity best practices across the vendor landscape.
-These guidelines span many domains of security, from asset and configuration management to situational awareness and incident response, and include five levels of increasingly comprehensive controls, from Level 1 (Basic Hygiene) to Level 5 (Advanced/Progressive).
-While many logistical details about CMMC have yet to be released by DoD, one major change is clear: all organizations doing business with DoD, regardless of size or market segment, will be required to undergo a security audit by an independent third-party assessment organization (3PAO).
+The latest compliance framework released by the Department of Defense (DoD) is the Cybersecurity Maturity Model Certification (CMMC), an effort to implement cybersecurity best practices across the defense-industrial base (DIB) and vendor landscape.
+These guidelines span many domains of security, from asset and configuration management to situational awareness and incident response.
+While logistical details about the CMMC are still being released, one major change is clear: all organizations doing business with DoD, regardless of size or market segment, will be required to undergo a security audit by a CMMC Accreditation Body (CMMC-AB)-certified Third-Party Assessor Organization (C3PAO).

 So how can your company prepare for this audit?

 For one thing, conducting a comprehensive internal review is a key first step towards CMMC compliance.
-Companies that wish to be as prepared as possible must also keep a keen eye on emerging information as it is released by DoD.
+Companies that wish to be as prepared as possible must also keep a keen eye on emerging information as it is released by the CMMC-AB.
 Here at ECS, we have provided risk mitigation and compliance as a service to customers for over 20 years.
-Our expert personnel are ready to help your company prepare to pass the CMMC audit.
+Our expert personnel are ready to help your company prepare for the CMMC audit.

 ”Here at ECS, we have provided risk mitigation and compliance as a service to customers for over 20 years.
 Our expert personnel are ready to help your company prepare to pass the CMMC audit.Shayla TreadwellECS Director of Cybersecurity Compliance